nguyenchloet/FroggerGraphicsPkg/README.md

 # FroggerGraphicsPkg
-Individual sprites and background for Frogger Arcade game re-creations
+Individual sprites and background for Frogger Arcade game re-creations.
+Download the individual sprites and background as needed or unzip the file which contains all available sprites.

 ![frog sprite](https://github.com/nguyenchloet/FroggerGraphicsPkg/blob/main/frog1.png)